 For example, your child may be non-verbal due to a language disorder or speech delay; they may even have a physical speech impediment that prevents them from being able to speak at all.

-The most common cause of children being non-verbal is that they have difficulty understanding social interactions and responding within them – something that is largely seen in autistic children and in other developmental disorders such as Down Syndrome.
+The most common cause of children being non-verbal is that they have difficulty understanding social interactions and responding within them – something that is largely seen in autistic children and other developmental disorders such as Down syndrome.

 Before you can help your nonverbal child to verbalize, you need to understand why you want them to verbalize, and what skills they require to do so.

 Children and adults verbalize in order to communicate.
 Communication happens when one person sends a message to another person.
 You can send this message in a variety of ways and for different reasons.

 The core aspects of communication involve:

 Communication is a process.
 Effective communication is built through interaction and connection, which is the basis of two-way communication.
 Oftentimes, non-verbal children have difficulty verbalizing because they have some degree of difficulty interacting with others.
 This makes developing communication skills even harder.

 In order to have successful interactions your child needs to: